bytecauldron/awesome-gamemaker/CONTRIBUTING.md

 # Contributing Guidelines

-Before submitting new links or making a pull request, please review the following information in order for your links to be included.
+Thank you for showing interest in contributing to this list!
+Before submitting new links, please review the following in order for your links to be approved/included.

 ## New Links